-- Yakima County contracted with Osborn Consulting to complete the BMP Inspection and Maintenance Responsibilities for Privately Owned Facilities Effectiveness Study.
+- Yakima County chose the Stormwater Action Monitoring group path for the 2024-2029 permit cycle. - Yakima County completed all effectiveness study requirements of the 2019-2024 permit cycle: below is a list of accomplishments. - Yakima County contracted with Osborn Consulting to complete the BMP Inspection and Maintenance Responsibilities for Privately Owned Facilities Effectiveness Study.
 In 2021 The survey and interview portion were completed to obtain the data necessary for in-depth analysis.
 Several TAG meetings were held to review the data and findings.
 The Technical Evaluation Report (TER) was submitted to Ecology for review.
 The final TER was completed in December.
 Due to the lack of a one size fits all approach to privately owned BMP's, a desired outcome of the study was to develop a Manual to address BMP strategies for privately own structures.
 Yakima County applied for Grants of Regional or Statewide Significance (GROSS) and was awarded the grant to develop the manual.
-Manual will be completed by the end of 2023. - Yakima County also participated in the City of Yakima's Effectiveness Study on Car Washing BMP's.
+Manual was completed by the end of 2023. - Yakima County also participated in the City of Yakima's Effectiveness Study on Car Washing BMP's.
 Yakima County role was a financial supporter, data collector and TAG member for the study.
 The study was completed in 2021, public educational and outreach material were developed to further make the community aware of best practices and places to wash vehicles.
 There will be an ongoing effort to educate the people of Yakima County. - Yakima County participated in the TAC for the City of Kennewick's Drain Ranger's Effectiveness Study.
 This study was performed before and after testing on students in several elementary school classes to measure the effectiveness of the Drain Rangers program, in areas of Action, Knowledge and Attitude.
 The study results indicate that the Drain Rangers program has a very positive effect on educating students about stormwater effects and solutions.
 This included a 22% increase in expressed actions to address stormwater issues, a 67% increase in scoring for stormwater knowledge and solutions, and a 17% increase in expressed attitude that personal actions can make a positive difference to keep waterways clean and healthy.
 Based on those scores, this report enthusiastically recommends the continuation and further implementation of the Drain Rangers program to educate elementary school students in the stormwater world.
 The study includes recommendations for future implementation of the program.